-How Insurers Are Mobilizing to Help Harvey Victims
+How insurers are mobilizing to help Harvey victims

 Customers can find mobile claims centers at Farmers.com/catastrophe or at @FarmersResponse on Twitter.

-Customers can report property damage with the company’s mobile app, at Geico.com or by calling 1-800-841-3000.
-The company’s Twitter account also suggests customers to get help by sending a direct message.
+Customers can report property damage with the company's mobile app, at Geico.com or by calling 1-800-841-3000.
+The company's Twitter account also asks customers to get help by sending a direct message.

 NATIONWIDE INSURANCE